Fireboltofdeath/docs.fireboltofdeath.dev/docs/flamework/additional-modules/networking/remote-events.md

 You can use the `Networking.createEvent` macro to create your network handler.
 This will contain all your events for both server and client and you can also configure your [middleware](./middleware).

 It should be noted that you cannot return a value from an event and the return type on the interfaces will be ignored.
-If you want two way communcation then you should use [RemoteFunctions](./remote-functions).
+If you want two way communication then you should use [RemoteFunctions](./remote-functions).

 ```ts
 import { Networking } from "@flamework/networking";